1010meha/ArtRestore/Assets/Scripts/SCENARIO_SYSTEM_README.md

 2. Create Yarn file: `FirstClient.yarn`
    - Node "Start": Client greeting
    - Node "Completion": Client thanks
+3. **IMPORTANT**: Make sure your DialogueRunner has the YarnProject assigned!
+   - Select the DialogueRunner GameObject
+   - In Inspector, assign the YarnProject (e.g., `ArtRestoreYarnSpin`)
+   - The YarnProject should include your `.yarn` files
-3. Add to ScenarioManager's queue or load manually
+4. Add to ScenarioManager's queue or load manually

 The system will automatically:
 - Load the painting